Everyone seems mad.

 It is incredibly irrational to punch a wall or anything else for that matter; unless of course you are being paid to…in a ring…with gloves.

 The second problem with a mob mentality is that fevered emotions block rational discussions.
 As the emotions rise the logic lowers.
-In fact, it is not uncommon to find protesters at a march who aren’t even clear on the issue being protested.
+It is not uncommon to find protesters at a march who aren’t even clear on the issue being protested.

-Perhaps the saddest illustration of how wrong an angry mob can be is found in Pilate’s court.
-He asked the protesters:
+Perhaps the saddest illustration of how wrong an angry mob can become is found on Good Friday in Pilate’s court.
+Just a few days earlier the crowd celebrated Jesus’ entry to Jerusalem (we call it Palm Sunday).
+Yet almost overnight the crowd turned from celebration to vilification.

 How could a person look into the eyes of love and scream, “Death!”